jetbrains-academy/rustlings-course/Common Collections/Strings/Intro/task.md

 ### What Is a String?

 We’ll first define what we mean by the term _string_.
 Rust has only one string type in the core language, which is the string slice `str` that is usually seen in its borrowed form `&str`.
-In the chapter "Understanding Ownership", we talked about _string slices_, which are references to some UTF-8 encoded string data stored elsewhere.
+In the [Understanding Ownership](course://Understanding Ownership) section, we talked about _string slices_, which are references to some UTF-8 encoded string data stored elsewhere.
 String literals, for example, are stored in the program’s binary and are therefore string slices.

 The `String` type, which is provided by Rust’s standard library rather than coded into the core language, is a growable, mutable, owned, UTF-8 encoded string type.
 When Rustaceans refer to “strings” in Rust, they usually mean the `String` and the string slice `&str` types, not just one of those types.
 Although this section is largely about `String`, both types are used heavily in Rust’s standard library, and both `String` and string slices are UTF-8 encoded.

 Rust’s standard library also includes a number of other string types, such as `OsString`, `OsStr`, `CString`, and `CStr`.
 Library crates can provide even more options for storing string data.
 See how those names all end in `String` or `Str`?
 They refer to owned and borrowed variants, just like the `String` and `str` types you’ve seen previously.
 These string types can store text in different encodings or be represented in memory in a different way, for example.
-We won’t discuss these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.
+We won’t discuss these other string types in this lesson; see their API documentation for more about how to use them and when each is appropriate.